duleorlovic/tips/index.md

 == CANCAN

- * if you define ability in a [block](https://github.com/ryanb/cancan/wiki/Defining-Abilities-with-Blocks) instead of hash, then [load_resource](https://github.com/ryanb/cancan/wiki/authorizing-controller-actions) for :index will not populate @products
+ * for [load_and_authorize_resource](https://github.com/ryanb/cancan/wiki/Authorizing-controller-actions) for :index, if you define ability in a [block](https://github.com/ryanb/cancan/wiki/Defining-Abilities-with-Blocks) instead of hash, then [load_resource](https://github.com/ryanb/cancan/wiki/Authorizing-controller-actions#index-action) will not populate @products since it does not know how to do it.
+For :show, :edit, :update and :destroy it will fetch by params[:id], for :new and :create it will create new one if you define hash, and it will be overwritten with params[:class] attributes

 == BACKGROUND WORKER